-Before presenting our results we first discuss the details of the eavesdropping test described in [9].
+Before presenting my results I first discuss the details of the eavesdropping test described in [9].
 This test uses a NXP Pegoda ISO 14443A reader and seven different ISO 14443A tokens from 4 manufacturers.
 The authors use a matched loop antenna and a 'receiver system' (unspecified whether commercial equipment or custom build) in addition to an oscilloscope and a protocol analyser to capture a token's ID.
 A high level functional diagram of the receiver is provided but no details are given about the filters, amplifiers and IF sections shown.
 An eavesdropping attempt is considered successful when the receiver's output has a SNR greater than 6 dB, which is the level needed by the protocol analyser to obtain the correct ID.
-The experiment is performed with two different antenna setups: All three loops centered around the same horizontal axis, which resulted in eavesdropping distances of 5-6.5 m, and all three loops in the same horizontal plane, the same as our setup, which resulted in eavesdropping distances of 8-15 m.
+The experiment is performed with two different antenna setups: All three loops centered around the same horizontal axis, which resulted in an eavesdropping distances of 5-6.5 m, and all three loops in the same horizontal plane, the same as my setup, which resulted in eavesdropping distances of 8-15 m.
 The fact that seven tokens, adhering to the same standard and communicating with the same reader, yield different results is a good example of how eavesdropping distances vary depending on the specific system components.

-Our results are shown in Table 1.
-Even with additional signal processing we did not manage to achieve the distances in [9], although our results for ISO 14443A tokens are similar to those presented in [8] and appears to follow the theoretical model for a 'business' environment give in [35].
+My results are shown in Table 1.
+Even with additional signal processing I did not manage to achieve the distances in [9], although my results for ISO 14443 A tokens are similar to those presented in [8].
 There are, however, some interesting conclusions.
-The forward channel of the ISO 14443A and ISO 15693 communication can be eavesdropped at a much greater distance than the backward channel, but for ISO 14443B $D{\rm EB}$ is greater than $D{\rm EF}$ .
-In addition, it is once again shown that results can vary for different locations since the ISO 14443B forward channel and ISO 14443A backward channel could be recovered in one location, but not the other.
+The forward channel of the ISO 14443 A and ISO 15693 communication can be eavesdropped at a much greater distance than the backward channel, but for ISO 14443 B $D{\rm EB}$ is greater than $D{\rm EF}$.
+In addition, it is once again shown that results can vary for different locations since the ISO 14443B forward channel and ISO 14443 A backward channel could be recovered in one location, but not the other.
+In my environment I only achieved a SNA of 6 dB at a distance of approximately 1 m.